home-suite-home/Home-Suite-Home/testing/Manual_Testing/Manual_Testing_Procedures.md

 # encryption.py
 ## [U028] As a property manager, I want my email credentials to be encrypted so that, my password stays secure.

+## Description
+This procedure will demonstrate the ability of encryption.py to store and retrieve an email and username as encrypted data.

 ## Test Tools and Dependencies
 For this test, we are beginning with the following tools installed:
 * Linux Command Line